hanwenzhang01/ait-final-project/README.md

     * will automate the web app for testing
     * will be more robust than the testing I've done so far
     * possible choices: Selenium, Headless Chrome
+  * (2 points) SweetAlert - promise based js library??

-10 points total out of 8 required points
+10 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)